 Achieving diversity, equity, and inclusion (DEI) in the tech industry is a long-term and collaborative effort that requires a paradigm shift in a lot of aspects of how we run our businesses.
 Tech companies should focus on building a holistic and sustainable approach to DEI, rather than simply focusing on increasing diversity.
 To address the systemic nature of the problem, the tech industry must also implement early intervention measures to tackle inequality.
 While the current state of DEI in tech may appear bleak, companies can actively resist this trend by committing to long-term and systemic change.

-About the author: Jossie Haines, is the founder, CEO of Jossie Haines Consulting.
-Jossie has over 2 decade of experience in Engineering and has led technology teams in organizations like Tile, Zynga, Amex, NetApp.
+About the author: Jossie Haines, is the founder, and CEO of Jossie Haines Consulting.
+Jossie has over 2 decades of experience in Engineering and has led technology teams in organizations like Tile, Zynga, Amex, and NetApp.
 She’s extremely passionate about inclusivity in tech organizations.